C2MA-workshop/c2ma-docs/README.md

 On the main screen click "Add to project" and then click on "Data"
 ![login-image](./images/project-add-file-ws.png)

+sjk

-You would have been supplied an API key to access PAIRS
+You would have been supplied an API key to access IBM PAIRS as outlined at the start of this README.

+Click "Browse" and navigate to the location of the pairspass.txt file

 ### Import sample Notebook to Watson Studio
 ???
 Need sample in github.